Kyrsten Sinema: Tenure

 Following her election to Congress, Sinema shifted toward the political center, joining the conservative Democratic Blue Dog Coalition and the bipartisan Problem Solvers Caucus and amassing a "reliably moderate-Democratic" voting record.
 Sinema worked for the adoption of the DREAM Act, hiring DREAM Act advocate Erika Andiola as a district outreach staffer.

 On the House Financial Services Committee, Sinema supported the Swaps Regulatory Improvement Act of 2013, which sought to exempt certain financial instruments from some Dodd-Frank restrictions.
 Bank lobbyists drafted key amendments, which appeared word-for-word in the bill she supported in the committee and on the House floor.
 It passed the House, with only 119 Democrats and three Republicans opposing it, but failed to advance in the Senate banking committee.

-In 2015, Sinema was one of four Democrats to vote to give the Consumer Financial Protection Bureau an advisory role to banks, businesses, and credit unions.

-In 2017, Americans for Financial Reform, a progressive nonprofit, found Sinema had voted for 12 of the 19 bills it felt "served the interests or wishes of Wall Street and the financial industry at the expense of the public interest" that year.

 Sinema co-sponsored other anti-regulation bills, including the Systemic Risk Designation Improvement Act of 2015, which includes provisions that Silicon Valley Bank President Gregory W. Becker called for in testimony before Congress that year.
 That measure also failed to pass.

-After Donald Trump became president in 2017, Sinema and a majority of the House Financial Services Committee members backed the considerably more extensive Economic Growth, Regulatory Relief, and Consumer Protection Act of 2018.
-The bill came before the full House on May 22, 2018, and passed, 258 to 159, with Sinema one of only 33 Democrats who voted for it.
-In her U.S. Senate campaign that year, she accepted more than $100,000 in financial industry campaign contributions, including from a trio of longtime Silicon Valley Bank (SVB) lobbyists.